codepath/android_guides/Sliding-Tabs-with-PagerSlidingTabStrip.md

 ![Tabs](http://i.imgur.com/a2wpJ80.png)

 **Note:** Want to avoid using a third-party library for tabs?
-Check out how to build sliding tabs using [[Google's SlidingTabLayout approach|Google Play Style Tabs using SlidingTabLayout]]
+Check out how to build sliding tabs using [[Google's SlidingTabLayout approach|Google Play Style Tabs using SlidingTabLayout]].

 ### Install PagerSlidingTabStrip